Groups and Reunions Groups and Reunions

 Try to avoid major holiday weekends.
 Fourth of July and Thanksgiving are popular reunion dates - but not recommended.
 Travel can be difficult and expensive over holidays...hotels are crowded...and half of the family is likely to attend their spouses' family gatherings instead.

 Many reunion experts suggest planning an off-season reunion.
 Families will usually have an easier time booking accommodations and activities in early fall or late spring rather than at the height of summer.
-"Everyone wants to come in July, and if you're planning a family event - even two years out - it can be frustrating," says Bill Almond, director of group sales for YMCA of the Rockies.
+"Everyone wants to come in July, and if you're planning a family event - even two years out - it can be frustrating," according to the director of group sales for YMCA of the Rockies.

 As soon as the days are selected, send a "save the date" note to each household.
 As details are worked out, send emails, flyers, etc. to remind everyone.